CPR training and automated external defibrillators

-Cardiac arrest can affect all adults and children without warning.
-It might occur at your school or during an offsite school event.
+Cardiac arrest can affect all adults and children without warning, and cardiopulmonary resuscitation (CPR) training and automated external defibrillators (AEDs) can save lives.
 Schools and kura should consider what steps they can take to be prepared.

 |Level of compliance||Main audience||Other|

 - Automated external defibrillators

 - Teaching students first aid

 - Education outside the classroom activities and emergencies